Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 8 minute read

-The AIF is a relatively new requirement—since August 2023—and has made submitting technical narratives on your most significant R&D projects compulsory.
-Myriad has been doing this for 23 years, so HMRC's making it mandatory is very welcome.
+The Additional Information Form (AIF) is a relatively new requirement—since August 2023—and has made submitting technical narratives on your most significant R&D projects compulsory.
+Myriad has been doing this for over 20 years, so we welcome HMRC making it mandatory.

 Preparing the technical report can be a minefield for the uninitiated, with drastic consequences if not done right.
 After submitting the project to HMRC for review, caseworkers will assess the information provided to ensure the projects qualify.
 If they find the report lacking, they could open a compliance check, which requires the claiming company to spend much more time proving its eligibility or possibly owing back both the tax credit received and any penalties.

 We sat down with one of our resident Technical Consultants for R&D tax claims to discuss the biggest pitfalls and how to avoid them.
 Millie Palmer works on full consultancy claims and claims made through our online R&D tax portal, Tax Cloud, and has significant experience in compliance checks.

-What’s the biggest mistake you see regularly coming up?
+Q: What’s the biggest mistake you see regularly coming up?

-To make a valid claim, you need to provide details on the advance you were trying to make, the uncertainties you faced trying to make it, the baseline in science and technology before you began your project and an explanation of how you tried to overcome the uncertainties.
+Millie: To make a valid claim, you need to provide details on the advance you were trying to make, the uncertainties you faced trying to make it, the baseline in science and technology before you began your project and an explanation of how you tried to overcome the uncertainties.

 The biggest mistake that always shows up is claimants not answering all the questions equally.
 Many clients are comfortable talking about what they wanted to achieve but feel less confident in the other sections.
 All four of these sections are equally important and require a certain depth and detail.
 It’s easy to wax lyrical about your innovation, but HMRC will look just as closely at the uncertainties and your attempts to overcome them.

-Are there any other areas which need attention?
+Q: Are there any other areas which need attention?

-Other than the core sections, claimants should include details of their “competent professionals”.
+Millie: Other than the core sections, claimants should include details of their “competent professionals”.
 HMRC must know that your team can identify a valid uncertainty and advance in your respective field.
 Many claimants will put the CEO or other high-ranking personnel as the lead on the project.
 However, these may not be the most knowledgeable in the field.

 For example, in software development claims, it would be far better to cite the developer actually working on the project than any executive, as they usually have the most experience in IT.
 C-suite personnel may be very comfortable with the commercial field, but their experience may be lacking when it comes to carrying out R&D.